 Rouge Marsh Trail

 The Rouge Marsh Trail offers a short hike with stunning views of the largest remaining wetland in the City of Toronto.
 Connecting with the Waterfront Trail and Pan Am Path at Lake Ontario, the trail provides pedestrian and cycling connections with Toronto and Pickering.
 Parks Canada’s guided walks meet next to the Rouge River pedestrian bridge in the lower parking lot.
 If the lower parking lot is closed, meet at the corner of Rouge Hills Drive and Lawrence Avenue East at the upper parking lot.
-The trail is wheelchair and stroller accessible.

 |Location||Corner of Lawrence Avenue East and 195 Rouge Hills Drive, Toronto